mikaelkall/massrecon/README.md

 ## Cherrytree

-For view Cherrytree results database file can be found in this location.
+For view in Cherrytree.
+Database file can be found in this location.

 ~/.massrecon/massrecon.ctb